lamd91/mends-code_jobchain/README.md

 In addition to the files provided in this repository, you will need to acquire the executable "deesseHDinPyrOMP" from the RandLab research group (more info on http://www.randlab.org/).
 This executable is necessary to run generateMPSim_savePyr.sh and conditionMPSim.sh.

-Then, to run this job chain implementation, simply execute the bash script mends.sh by typing ./mends.sh in the repository.
+To run this job chain-based implementation, simply execute the bash script mends.sh by typing ./mends.sh in the repository.